Celery May Help Bring Your High Blood Pressure Down

 Eating the whole food, though, is better.
 Celery stalk salt content is low, and you also get fiber, magnesium and potassium to help regulate your blood pressure, as well.

-“To get the benefit, you should eat roughly four stalks – one cup, chopped – of celery daily,” Dr. Shafer says.
+“To get the benefit, you should eat roughly four stalks – one cup, chopped – of celery daily,” Dr. Laffin says.

 Celery alone won’t bring down your BP.

 Most major health organizations, including the Cleveland Clinic and the National Heart, Lung and Blood Institute, recommend the DASH Diet, a nutrition program targeted at lowering BP and the risk of cardiovascular disease.

 “A diet based largely on plants is ideal,” Dr. Laffin says.